MathiasaurusRex/mathiasrechtzigel.com-2021/work/findsupportdotgov.md

 ---
-title: Helping people find support mental health and substance use.
+title: Designing for Crisis, Plain Language and Public Trust at SAMHSA
 description: Led the design for SAMHSA to launch plain language mental health tools, guiding 988 users to support, insurance info, and recovery stories through user-centered design.
 date: 2023-10-01
 tags: